Woodruff Branch Falls - Buffalo, Kansas

 We could hardly believe that a waterfall this dramatic is virtually unknown, yet it is just a few hundred yards off US-75.
 There are no signs or listings on maps pointing to this scenic wonder.

+Vehicles are only permitted on pavement and designated parking areas.
 The closest parking is near the west end of the dam.
 Walk across the field to the south and follow the outlet around the west side of the dam until you come to the top of the falls.

 110 acre Wilson State Fishing Lake has a maximum depth of 40' and offers fishing for channel catfish, largemouth bass, spotted bass, crappie, bluegill and redear.
 There are 20 primitive campsites and vault toilets.